Part three of our “How to Fail” series for businesses – learn a lesson from your competitor’s mistakes.

 A large retail client had a problem with its ads.
 The retailer’s merchants would often change which items they were promoting in the last couple of weeks, causing costs and delays up and down the supply chain.

 “The merchants have no idea how much extra work they create when they change the items in the ad.
-The think they’re just changing an item, or price, but it has huge implications on us in supply chain.
-We end up with lots of wasted time, and inventory problems.”
+They think they’re just changing an item, or price, but it has huge implications on us in supply chain.
+We end up with lots of wasted time, and inventory problems.” – Supply Chain Director

 When questioned on the practice, local category managers said they needed to make this adjustment in order to match or beat their competitors’ prices.
 Since it didn’t create much extra work for them, they didn’t see why it was a problem.